sneakysneak/docs/pages/embedding/install-a-connector.md

     POST https://yourCyclrInstance/v1.0/accounts/{AccountId}/signintoken
     Authorization: Bearer ****************************************************************
     {
-      "Username":"Username of the user the token should sign in.
-If said user does not exist, they will be created by this call."
+      "Username":"Username of the user the token should sign in" }
-    }
 ````
+> NB.
+If said user does not exist, they will be created by this call.

 #### Response